grork/MusicHall/DESIGN-NOTES.md

 of the no-image case.
 Of note the 'lock' in the URL is used to help keep a stable image, rather than having to reload everytime.
 These are licensed under Creative Commons licenses.

+## Navigation View
+The Navigation view provides a full featured, and adaptable "Application Navigation" UI.
+One downside is that supporting selection of an item requires a meaningful amount of boilerplate to create simple data objects that can be be used to tag items, associate with navigation, all to keep the selected state of the menu items consisten.

+It's also the opinion of the author that it leaves a quite a lot to be desired interms of giving a sense of identity to your applications -- with this control it stands out from the get-go that your navigation is *this* way.
+There are lots of other ways to do navigation, and this control is a little constrained in enabling that.